tarikkisija14/tarikkisija14/README.md

 <div align="center">

-*Open to internships and junior backend roles.*
+*Open to internships and junior  roles.*

 </div>